Home Insurance

 What is a heritage home?

-For example, the Ontario Heritage Act allows municipalities to decide what properties can be designated heritage homes based on their “cultural heritage value or interest.”
+For example, the Ontario Heritage Act allows municipalities to decide what properties can be designated heritage homes based on their “cultural heritage value or interest".

 Why is a heritage home harder to insure?

 Like most older homes, heritage homes are more difficult to insure for several reasons.
-Not only is it harder to find the right coverage that fits your home’s unique profile, that coverage also tends to be more expensive than your standard home insurance policy, says Daniel Mirkovic, co-founder and CEO of Square One.
+Not only is it harder to find the right coverage that fits your home’s unique profile, that coverage also tends to be more expensive than your standard home insurance policy, says Daniel Mirkovic, president and CEO of Square One.

 “You will likely face a more comprehensive application process when you’re looking to insure an older home,” he says.